What is bounce rate in SEO? How to reduce your bounce rate

 Website bounce rate and exit rate are similar in regards to website engagement.
 However, there are small differences between the two.
 Whereas, bounce rate is responsible for measuring the number of visitors who enter a website and then exit without viewing any other page.
 On the other hand, exit rate measures the number of visitors who exit the website from a particular website page.

-For example, if 200 visitors land on the services page, and a total of 100 visitors leave without engaging or entering any other pages, then the particular page’s bounce rate is 50%.
-However, on the other hand, the services page may receive 500 total pageviews over the same month, with 100 of them leaving from the service page.
+If 200 visitors land on the services page, and a total of 100 visitors leave without engaging or entering any other pages, then the particular page’s bounce rate is 50%.
+However, if the services page receives 500 total pageviews over the same month, with 100 of them leaving from the service page.
 In that scenario, the exit rate would be 20%.

 What is a good website bounce rate?

 There is no hard fast ‘good’ bounce rate.
-With more than four billion web pages on the entire internet, it is difficult to commit a general percentage for this metric.
+With more than four billion web pages on the entire internet, it is difficult to say what makes a good rate.
 One reason for this, is that there is too vast of a difference between website types, target audiences, industries and competition.

-It is difficult to define a ‘good’ bounce rate as it is subjective to the type of page the visitor lands on.
 Whereas, a blog post that provides the exact answer that a search engine user is searching for, the page could have upwards of a 90% bounce rate.
 The rate, however may not be a bad bounce rate, as it is attracting organic traffic and provides them exactly what they were looking for and then they exited the website.
-On the other hand, a page that has a bounce rate that is much lower, may not be good, if it is producing other negative results, such as poor user experience.

 HubSpot has compiled a benchmark of bounce rates by industry as a rough guideline that shows the average bounce rate for various website industries.
-We recommend that you only use these to gauge your page’s performance and not as a hard fast rule.
 For reference we have included some of these benchmarks below:

 IndustryAverage bounce rate